Maastricht Hours

 The Maastricht Hours is a book of hours that was produced in the vicinity of Liège early in the 14th century and is now among the Stowe manuscripts of the British Library.
 It is known for its colourful and imaginative miniatures, often on animal themes.
 It has been fully digitised and is available on the British Library website.

+Codicological description

+The manuscript is composed of 273 paper pages.
+There are 12 endpapers in modern paper, 6 at the front and 6 at the back.
+The text block measures 50 x 30 mm.
+The text is written in a column of 13 lines per page.
+The parts in Latin is written in Blackletter.
+The Maastricht Hours also contains some prayers in French.